 This primer addresses the common questions that people have about artificial intelligence (AI) systems.
 It contains nontechnical explanations of common terms and concepts associated with AI and gives examples of how to write about AI systems without misleading people about their capabilities.
-Although this primer is designed primarily for journalists, we hope it will be useful for a wide range of audiences who want to learn more about AI.
+Although this primer was originally designed primarily for journalists, we have found that it is a valuable resource for anyone communicating about AI.

 What is artificial intelligence?

 Artificial intelligence (AI) has historically referred to a collection of technologies designed to emulate human intelligence.
 In recent years, the term has become synonymous with machine learning, a set of computer processes used to identify unintuitive patterns in data.
 Examples of AI today include speech recognition, autonomous vehicle navigation, and the generation of new content, such as text or images.

 Although the words “artificial intelligence” may conjure scenes from science fiction, most tools labeled with the term “AI” are not the powerful thinking machines of Hollywood movies.
 “Artificial General Intelligence,” or AGI, is the widely-used term to refer to those not-yet-realized advanced technologies that could independently learn new capabilities.
 (See What is artificial general intelligence?)
 Historically, AI models were developed to accomplish specific individual tasks, but there are efforts to pursue AGI through combining some of these capabilities into “foundation models.”
 Today’s AI tools are more basic and already deeply embedded in a variety of sectors, including business, government, and even things as commonplace as the autofocus in your camera.

 The definition of what counts as AI continues to evolve and remains a subject of debate.
 In fact, some take issue with the term “AI” altogether.
 (See Why don’t people like the term “artificial intelligence?”)
 Within this primer, “AI” will be used to refer to a collection of machine learning technologies that are designed to automate specific tasks.